xk0720/PerFRDiff/README.md

 * Personalized Style Space Learning (PSSL) Block

 You can access and download all the available pre-trained models from the following [Google Drive link](https://drive.google.com/file/d/1Drdq3WnQjuOM9GxptC3UsTn_JSsn8_M-/view?usp=sharing).
 After downloading, please unzip the file and place the `checkpoints` folder into the root directory of this project.

+### External Dependencies
+Our framework leverages two key external tools:
+- [FaceVerse](https://github.com/LizhenWangT/FaceVerse) for extraction of 3DMM coefficients
+- [PIRender](https://github.com/RenYurui/PIRender) (3D-to-2D tool) for facial reaction frame rendering

+For convenience, we have compiled all necessary model files into a single package, available at [Google Drive link](https://drive.google.com/file/d/14Z1vFbu4Amren8TjS_PEIZZVIqWdikm5/view?usp=sharing).
+After downloading, please extract the `external` folder and place it in the root directory of this project.
+This package includes:

+- FaceVerse model (Version 2) and auxiliary files (mean_face, std_face, and reference_full)
+- Well-trained PIRender model

 ### Training
 ``` python